Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Transformation Functions: Definition and Examples

-Nevertheless, certain transformations, such as the inverse transformation for discrete random variables, may introduce many variables and constraints in the formulation.
+Nevertheless, certain transformations, such as enumeration and the inverse transformation for discrete random variables, may introduce in the formulation many constraints and variables, which are often integer when dealing with discrete distributions.
 Hence, we explore the impact of such transformations in our experimental results.
+For problems where the cost vector $q(\omega)$, technology matrix $T(\omega)$, and/or recourse matrix $W(\omega)$ are uncertain, obtaining a transformed program with a convex relaxation is more challenging due to the terms $ t_1(x,\widetilde{q}(\omega)^{\top})y $, $ t_3(x,\widetilde{T}(\omega))x $, and $ t_4(x,\widetilde{W}(\omega))y$.
+For discrete distributions, introducing integer variables to define the transformations enables the use of McCormick linearization as a last resort.
+However, this approach is constrained by the dimensions of $x$, $y$, and the number of uncertain parameters.
 Additionally, the dimension and support of the exogenous random vector $\boldsymbol{\vartheta}$ are typically larger than those of the endogenous random vector $\boldsymbol{\xi}_x$.
 The convergence properties of sampling techniques depend on the support of $\boldsymbol{\vartheta}$, potentially requiring more samples.
-However, leveraging the same random samples of $\boldsymbol{\vartheta}$ for the SAA estimators $\hat{g}_N(x)$ for all $x \in \mathcal{X}$ to induce correlation between them is consistent with the efficiency-improvement technique of common random numbers (see discussion in Section~\ref{subsec:saa}).
+However, leveraging the same random samples of $\boldsymbol{\vartheta}$ for the {\SAA} estimators $\hat{g}_N(x)$ for all $x \in \mathcal{X}$ to induce correlation between them is consistent with the efficiency-improvement technique of common random numbers (see discussion in Section~\ref{subsec:saa}).